WilsonPercival/WilsonPercival/Debug go to url bug/debug_go_to_url_bug_eng.md

 ## Steps to reproduce

-1. Откройте проект.
+1. Open the project.
-2. Запустите его в режиме дебага.
+2. Run it in the debugger mode.
-3. Нажмите "S".
+3. Press "S".

 ## Observed result